elisavetTriant/CourtCounter/README.md

 # CourtCounter
 This is a small App that can be used to keep track of the points in a basketball game.
-This was made for the Google Developer Challenge 2017-2018 as an assignment to practice with Java.
+This was made for the Google Developer Challenge 2017-2018 as an assignment to practice with Building Layouts and adding interactivity with Java.

 This is how the App behaves:(short video on Youtube)